brittonlaroche/Oracle-Confluent-MongoDB/README.md

 |<a href="https://www.youtube.com/watch?v=_9cvz7kmeCg" target="video"><img src="./img/mongoDBSinkConnector.png" width="361px"><br><img src="./img/watch-now-btn-small.png"></a>|

-# Migrate live orders in real-time from Oracle to MongoDB Atlas
+# Step 6: Migrate live orders in real-time from Oracle to MongoDB Atlas

 Now we will generate some live test orders in Oracle and watch them flow in near real time through the connector into Confluent Cloud customer orders topic.
 From there we will watch them load into the MongoDB CustomerOrders collection.
 We begin by opening SQL Developer and creating an order sequence.
 Next we compile an Oracle PL/SQL procedure to generate random customer orders in Oracle.